-Despite Keurig’s claim that only K-Cup pods will fit in their brewers, dozens of other coffee makers sell their blends in cups, too.
+Despite Keurig’s claim that only K-Cup pods will fit in their brewers, dozens of other coffee makers also sell their blends in cups.
 These cups will work perfectly well in the K15.

 However, there are plenty of functions that the K15 doesn’t have.
-If you’re looking for a portable, cost-effective coffee machine, but the K15 isn’t precisely what you’re looking for, there are no problems there!
-We have lots of coffee machine reviews that might fit your needs a little better.
+If you’re looking for a portable, cost-effective coffee machine, but the K15 isn’t precisely what you’re looking for, never fear!
+We have many coffee machine reviews that might fit your needs a little better.

-If you like the Keurig brand and its high standard of design, but you need a machine that can brew four or five cups of coffee before refilling the water, we recommend the Keurig K55 Classic.
-It boasts a 48 oz water reservoir, which allows you to expand your brewing capabilities.
+If you like the Keurig brand and its high design standard but need a machine that can brew four or five cups of coffee before refilling, we recommend the Keurig K55 Classic.
+It boasts a 48-ounce water reservoir, which allows you to expand your brewing capabilities.

-It’s a bigger machine, and the brew time is about 5 minutes.
+It’s a bigger machine, and the brew time is under a minute once the machine has heated up.
 We reviewed it recently and found it a convenient, more powerful upgrade from the K15.

 In our overview of the fastest drip coffee machines on the market, we put several models to the test.
 The Aeropress stands out among the competitors for its equally speedy brew time (under two minutes) and low price.

-Finally, if you’ve got to have the speed, convenience, and great taste of the K15, but you’re open to purchasing a more premium machine, you might be interested in the Cuisinart SS-10P1.
-This coffee maker would be an excellent upgrade from the K15 if you’re looking for superior power (hotter boils) and a water reservoir.
+Finally, if you absolutely need the speed and convenience of the K15 but are open to purchasing a more premium machine, you might be interested in the Cuisinart SS-10.

-With our review, we hope that you now have all the resources that you need to find the perfect single-serve coffee maker for you!
+After reading our review, we hope you now have all the resources you need to find the perfect single-serve coffee maker!